sjbennett123/polarlarp/content/current_writeups/bristle_bash/_index.md

 you want to have a party theme, have you arranged for the decorations?

 - [UNCOMMON] Ol' Drek Silverlode is the type of person you don’t leave unattended with your valuables, if you know what I mean.

+Message Posted on a Tree:

+“Heroes of the Brewery!
+I have spoken with the soon to be Brewers Guild Master, Gilg “Firebrew” Bowerbane!
+He has informed me that a new Brew will be created in honor of those who saved our Stouts and Spirits for the winter!
+Please send me your suggestions so we can create this brew in your honor.
+We will take suggestions on flavors as well.
+Thank you again for your brave efforts defending such a Dwarven pride!”

+~Black Leaf

+The Anvil Remembers Stonewood